Coleman Legal LLP Logo

 What is an electrical injury?

-Electrical injury occurs when the body experiences levels of current that alter electrophysiological function or cause tissue damage.
-In general, tissue damage depends on the strength of the electrical field, the frequency and duration of current flow, and the tissue type that has been exposed.
-Most common injuries result from contact with commercial electrical power sources in the home and workplace.
+An electrical injury occurs when the body experiences a level of current that disrupts electrophysiological functions or causes tissue damage.
+The severity of the injury depends on factors such as the strength of the electrical field, the frequency and duration of exposure, and the type of tissue affected.

 1. Contact our solicitor